The Importance of Self-Reflection for Students

 Most students are trying to keep their heads above water.
 With so many things occupying students’ time, emotions cloud judgments and force them to lose sight of vital things.

 Student self-reflection encourages them to step back and process events for more clarity.
-It shows you how to reduce stress when studying and helps you respond effectively to your thought process instead of reacting to them.
+It shows you how to reduce stress when studying and helps you respond effectively to your thought processes instead of reacting to them.

 Humans can either respond or react to situations.
 The latter is spontaneous, and you don’t take enough time to consider your words and actions.